CMiksche/gitea-auto-update/README.md

 logFile=update.log
   ````

-Use the following command to install all gitea-auto-update.
+Use the following command to install gitea-auto-update.

   ```
   sudo pip install gitea-auto-update